 - What if you could have a time machine to speed up InDesign editorial production, based on the world’s best real-time collaborative editor, Google Docs?

-- What if you could proceed immediately with production, while your authors and editors continued working on the placed documents?
+- What if you could place Google Docs documents with live links in InDesign, and proceed with production, while your authors and editors continued working on the placed documents?

-- What if, when they had updates, you could magically merge their work into yours with a single click (as a link update), without losing any work, and with automatic notification of any conflicts?
+- What if, when they had updates, you could magically merge their work into yours with a single click (as a link update), without losing any work on either side, and with automatic notification of any conflicts?

 - What if you could push your content changes back to the original Google Docs documents at any time, staying synchronized with your authors and editors?

 - What if you could export original InDesign content to allow editors to work on it online in Google Docs, and then re-import their changes with a click using the same magic merge?